 Fronting is lying about who the main driver of your car is, in order to get cheaper premiums.

 Fronting means having an older or more experienced driver - usually a parent - claim they’re the main user of the car that’s mostly driven by a young person, or other high-risk motorists, to reduce the cost of car insurance.

 Parents are usually fronting to make their children’s car insurance cheaper, but it’s a type of fraud and it's illegal.

 That's what makes fronting so tempting, but it's not worth the risk.
-You could end up with a criminal record and it will invalidate the young drivers’ car insurance too.
+You could end up with a criminal record and it'll invalidate the young drivers’ car insurance too.